-If you or your child has ever had a severe eczema (Atopic Dermatitis) flare-up, you are familiar with the inflamed, dry, thickened skin and constant, intense itching and scratching.
-Fortunately there are ways to ease symptoms.
+If you or your child has ever had severe eczema (Atopic Dermatitis) flare-up, you are familiar with the inflamed, dry, thickened skin and constant, intense itching and scratching.
+Fortunately, there are ways to ease symptoms.

 An estimated 30 percent of the U.S. population experience symptoms of Atopic Dermatitis, according to the National Institutes of Allergy and Infectious Diseases, but this skin disease is more common among children.
-Symptoms usually start within the first 5 years of life, often the first 6 months.
+Symptoms usually start within the first five years of life, often the first six months.
 With time and treatment, as children mature, eczema will often go away – but it sometimes continues into adulthood.

 Eczema and Food Allergens

 Although eczema is not necessarily an allergic disease, allergens can play a role.
 Among infants and toddlers with moderate to severe eczema, it’s often a food allergen.

 The most common food allergies in the United States are cow’s milk, egg, wheat, soy, peanuts, tree nuts, and seafood.
 If you think your child might have food allergies, see a board-certified allergist for an accurate diagnosis before removing any food from your child’s diet.

 Common indoor allergens that affect eczema include dust mites and pet dander.
 To minimize dust mite exposure, encase pillows and mattresses with dust mite covers, wash linens weekly in hot water, vacuum with a HEPA (high-efficiency particulate air) vacuum, and reduce indoor humidity to 40-50 percent, as dust mites need moisture to live.